mobile-swam/third-party/README.md

 * stress-ng: A tool to load and stress a mobile system
 * stress-apptest: A tool to increase the memory stress on the mobile platform

-## On-Dmemand SWAP Daemon
+## Adaptive SWAP Daemon
-* on-demand-swapd: user-space on-demand swap manager (daemon)
+* adaptive-swapd: user-space on-demand swap manager (daemon)

 ## Launching Cost Manager
 * Android Application Usage Statistics